 - Spring 2020

-Kosoglu was the first South Asian woman to serve as Chief of Staff to a U.S. Senator and was notably the only Asian American to serve in that role during her tenure.
-Under her leadership, Kosoglu held a commitment to creating a diverse and representative staff by developing a talent pipeline that led to the Joint Center for Political and Economic Studies naming Harris’ office as the most diverse on Capitol Hill.
+Kosoglu was also the first South Asian American woman to serve as Chief of Staff in the United States Senate.
+Under her organizational leadership as Chief of Staff to U.S. Senator Kamala Harris, Kosoglu recruited top talent that led the Joint Center for Political and Economic Studies to name Harris’ office as the most diverse on Capitol Hill.